peter-tackage/song-demo/README.md

 - Uses Navigation Component to navigate between the List and Detail screens.
 - Uses View Binding to reference views.
 - Doesn't use a dependency injection library, but ViewModel dependencies are generally provided via the constructor.
 This means that they are largely testable, although I haven't implemented tests yet.
+Using a dependency injection library, such as Dagger seemed like overkill.
 - Has simple `MediaPlayer` for playing track audio.
 For simplicity, the audio is released when app is closed.
 - Git history show progression of the implementation.